 So yesterday I was supposed to be working on the publishing policy for Justice Keepers Publishing and other fun things, but I got waylaid for a bit by someone’s blog post with links and more links.
 Eventually it led me to a blog where I had a spirited discussion with the blog admin, who had said we should keep silent regarding scandals such as that about Tullian Tchividjian and Tom Chantry, because otherwise we are breaking the ninth commandment, “thou shalt not bear false witness.”

 I’ve seen it often, especially as one of the administrators of our own little watchdog blog, www.bjugrace.com, regarding the small fundamentalist school Bob Jones University.
 The accusations of defamation, gossip, and bearing false witness—as well as the efforts to silence by telling us we don’t have all the facts; we shouldn’t judge; we’re conducting witch hunts; we’re becoming judge, jury, and executioner; Proverbs 18:13; Matthew 18; Ephesians 5:12, and others—are all used to try to silence those who have been harmed by people of authority and influence, and to try to silence those who would speak on behalf of those who have been harmed.
-(Interestingly, it seems that these accusations don’t really surface when political leaders, for example, are accused, only when the accused are Christian leaders—and especially, it seems, when the accused are friends of the one doing the scolding).
+(Interestingly, it seems that these accusations don’t really surface when politicians of the opposing party, for example, are accused, only when the accused are Christian leaders—and especially, it seems, when the accused are friends of the one doing the scolding).